GenericMappingTools/gmt/doc/rst/source/mapproject.rst

 **-W**\ [**b**\|\ **B**\|\ **e**\|\ **E**\|\ **g**\|\ **h**\|\ **j**\|\ **m**\|\ **M**\|\ **n**\|\ **o**\|\ **O**\|\ **r**\|\ **R**\|\ **w**\|\ **x**][**+n**\ [*nx*\ [/*ny*]]]
     Report a variety of plot dimensions or map regions in projected or geographic units.
     No input files are read.
-With no argument we report the map width and hight.
+With no argument we report the map width and height.
     The chosen unit of reported plot dimensions may be changed via |-D|.
 For other results, select from these directives: